 20 week ultrasound scan or anomaly scan (SEO)

-Read the brochure of the KNOV about the 20 week ultrasound.
+Read the brochure about the 13 and 20 week ultrasound.

 Whether or not a 20 week ultrasound

-A 20 week ultrasound, just like the NIPT or combined test, is not a compulsory examination, it is an examination which you choose for yourself.
+A 20 week ultrasound, just like the NIPT, is not a compulsory examination, it is an examination which you choose for yourself.
 You should think about what you would do in case of abnormal findings.

 Benefit of the 20 week ultrasound

-Usually we see a normally developing child on the ultrasound, this is reassuring for expectant parents.
+Usually we see a normally developing child during the ultrasound and this is reassuring for expectant parents.

 It is good to realize that not all abnormalities could be seen on an ultrasound and it can also make you worried.
-Occasionally there will be doubts about little things that are seen and then we repeat the ultrasound.
+Occasionally there will be doubts about little things that are seen, but when that happens, we repeat the ultrasound.
 Sometimes these abnormalities are not seen again or turn out not to be serious.
 Very occasionally there is an abnormality that is so serious that you get the choice to terminate the pregnancy.
 This is obviously very stressful.

 The 20 week ultrasound is covered by insurance.
 If a follow-up study in the hospital is necessary, these costs are also covered by your health insurance.
 It depends on your own risk how much you have to pay yourself.
-Check with your insurer.
+Check with your insurance company.